 Corporate Account Takeover – Find out what it is and how to avoid it

-The Roscoe State Bank will never ask you to provide personal or financial information via unsecured email.
-Please report to us any suspicious emails you receive claiming to be from The Roscoe State Bank and requesting personal or financial information.
+Roscoe Bank will never ask you to provide personal or financial information via unsecured email.
+Please report to us any suspicious emails you receive claiming to be from Roscoe Bank and requesting personal or financial information.
 We will NEVER call you and request that you provide us with your online banking password, debit card number/pin, or any other confidential information.
 When you call us, we may use pieces of that information to verify who you are.
 If you ever question whether an email or phone call claiming to be from our bank is real, call us directly and we can verify that information.

 To learn more about information security visit any of the following websites: